All That You Wanted To Know About Wisdom Tooth Removal

-Insufficient space in the dental arch that accommodates these new teeth
+- Insufficient space in the dental arch that accommodates these new teeth

 - Positioning and the anatomy of the tooth within the bone

 - Dense/thick bone above the underlying un-erupted teeth

 - Thick fibrous soft tissue that hinders normal eruption

 A tooth may be impacted partially or completely.
 In a partial impaction, any one of the cusps is visible.
 In an incomplete impaction, the teeth are completely embedded within the bone or soft tissue.
 They can be recognized only through radiographic examination.
 Impacted wisdom teeth may or may show symptoms of a problem.

 Signs and symptoms to recognize Wisdom Tooth Problems:

-- Severe, constant or periodic pain usually radiating to ear and neck and head region.
+- Severe, constant, or periodic pain usually radiating to the ear and neck, and head region.

 - Restricted mouth opening.